-As part of the annual Vibrio sampling regime, the NJDEP collected oyster tissue samples from June to August 2023 (Vibrio season).
+As part of the annual Vibrio sampling regime, the NJDEP collected oyster tissue samples from May to October 2024 (Vibrio season) in both the Delaware Bay and the Atlantic Coast (specifically Barnegat Bay).
 These samples were analyzed for total Vp, the virulent genes of Vp (trh and tdh), and Vv using Polymerase Chain Reaction.
 Strain identification was also performed using Next Generation Sequencing.
 A summary of the data suggests that Vibrio levels in oyster tissue may be higher following a rapid rise in water temperature than during months with the warmest water and air temperatures.
 In New Jersey, a quick rise in water temperature is commonly observed in June.
-In 2023, the highest levels of the virulent trh and tdh genes occurred during the later part of June and early July, consistent with the observation of rapidly rising water temperatures.
+In 2024, the highest levels of the virulent trh and tdh genes occurred during the later part of June and early July, consistent with the observation of rapidly rising water temperatures.